PHY 524 - Graduate Cosmology

 Critical Incident Management:

 Stony Brook University expects students to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
+Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
 Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
+Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.